Imaginary-Horizons-Productions/prophets-of-the-labyrinth-Archive/Wiki/Weapon-Variants.md

 - all Scythes (Water)

 ### Reckless
-Reduced base damage, increased damage if user has 0 block
+Very high base damage, applies Exposed to user

 #### Available on
 - all Battleaxes (Fire)